newcleo-dev-team/lbh15/README.rst

      - :math:`k`
      - :math:`[W/(m{\cdot}K)]`

-The dimensionless Prandtl number (:math:`Pr`) can be quaried as instance attribute as well.
+The dimensionless Prandtl number (:math:`Pr`) can be queried as instance attribute as well.

-All properties are given at atmospheric pressure (:math:`101325` :math:`[Pa]`) and the correlations' validity range is checked at evaluation raising a warning in case it is not satisfied (see :ref:`Examples` for more details).
+All properties are given at atmospheric pressure (:math:`101325` :math:`[Pa]`) and the correlations' validity range is checked at evaluation raising a warning in case it is not satisfied (see :ref:`Basic usage` for more details).
-We also provide an example of instantiation using a target property value, see section :ref:`Initialization from properties` for instance.
+We also provide some examples of instantiation using a target property value, see section :ref:`Initialization from properties` for instance.
 The correlations are reported in the doctring documentation for sake of completeness.
 The implementation strategy is fully object oriented, that guarantees both an easy package maitainability and customization (see :ref:`Advanced usage`).